Bankers call Moody's mass downgrade attack on Italy

 With a focus on retail services and despite having steered away from subprime bonds, Italian banks are considered risky as they suffer from the double-edged sword of growing Italian bond holdings and contracting internal demand.

 Italian banks have been big buyers of domestic bonds and their role is vital for the refinancing of Italy's 1.9 trillion euro ($2.4 trillion) public debt.
-They upped their holdings of Italian bonds by 9 percent to 290.54 billion euros in March, when Spanish banks also boosted government bonds purchases.
+They upped their holdings of Italian bonds by 9 percent to 290.54 billion euros in March.

-But their exposure to sovereign risk makes lenders vulnerable while concerns persist about the euro zone integrity.
+But their exposure to sovereign risk makes them vulnerable while concerns persist about euro zone integrity.

-Tax hikes and tough pension reforms introduced by Monti's government have deepened short-term economic woes in Italy, where the economy contracted by a larger-than-expected 0.8 percent quarter-on-quarter in the first three months of 2012.
+Tax hikes and tough pension reforms introduced by Monti's technocrat government have deepened Italy's economic woes, at least in the short term.
+Italy's economy contracted by a larger-than-expected 0.8 percent quarter-on-quarter in the first three months of 2012.

 Even though Italian banks met immediate funding needs by scooping 255 billion euros of generous three-year ECB loans offered in two auctions, doubts remain over their longer-term ability to fund themselves if sovereign worries persist.

-Intesa, which took 36 billion euros of three-year ECB bonds, said it had already covered 50 percent of its 2012 maturities and will continue to buy short-term government bonds. ($1 = 0.7789 euros)
+Intesa, Italy's biggest retail bank, said as it published earnings it had already covered 50 percent of its 2012 maturities, partly by tapping wholesale markets.

-(Additional reporting Stephen Jewkes, Silvia Aloisi and Valentina Za; Writing by Lisa Jucca; Editing by David Holmes, Bernard Orr)
+(Additional reporting Stephen Jewkes, Silvia Aloisi and Valentina Za; Writing by Lisa Jucca; Editing by David Holmes)